 All visitors must be screened, and we continue to screen our staff very diligently.

-We apologize for any inconvenience to you and your loved one.
-If you have questions you may contact your loved one's Nurse or Life Enhancement Coordinator at 663-7175 or may also email email@example.com.
+If you have questions you may contact your loved one’s Nurse or Life Enhancement Coordinator at 663-7175 or you may also email firstname.lastname@example.org.

 COVID-19 spreads mainly among people who are in close contact (within 6 feet) for a prolonged period.
 Spread happens when an infected person coughs, sneezes, or talks and droplets from their mouth or nose are launched into the air and land in the mouths or noses of people nearby.
 Droplets can also be inhaled into the lungs.